For the latest medical advice, visit NHS.uk/Coronavirus.

 Working Tax Credit

 The Government made a one-off payment of £500 to eligible Working Tax Credit claimants across the UK, to provide continued extra support.

 Coronavirus Job Retention Scheme

-Government grants will cover 80 per cent of the salary of retained workers up to a total of £2,500 a month – above the median income.
+The Coronavirus Job Retention Scheme – which covers 80 per cent of the salary of retained workers up to a total of £2,500 a month – has been extended until the 30th September 2021.

 Customers with pre-payment meters who may not be able to add credit can speak to their supplier about options to keep them supplied.
 This will benefit over 4 million customers and could include nominating a third party for credit top ups, having a discretionary fund added to their credit, or being sent a pre-loaded top up card so that their supply is not interrupted.